thunderbird/webext-docs/messages.rst

       :type: (boolean)
       :annotation: -- [Added in TB 102]

-      Some account types (for example POP) allow to download only the headers of the message, but not its body.
+      Some account types (for example :value:`pop3`) allow to download only the headers of the message, but not its body.
 The body of such messages will not be available.

    .. api-member::